makrai/notes/kamal20-selfdepric-humor.md

   * whether a textual message is humorous or non-humorous (Liu+ 2018)
-* Mihalcea and Strapparava (2005) classiﬁed humorous or non-humorous text in One-Liners English jokes, news sentences, BNC corpus, and proverb lists datasets
+* Mihalcea and Strapparava (2005) classiﬁed humorous or non-humorous text in One-Liners English jokes, news sentences, BNC corpus, and proverb lists
 * Reyes+ (2012) considered humor generation using supervised ML techniques
 * Zhang and Liu (2014) and Raz (2012) applied humor detection in Twitter
 * Yang+ (2015) considered a random forest classiﬁer to identify humor using
-  * features, such as incongruity, ambiguity, interpersonal effect, and phonetic style.
-They also introduced
+  * features, such as incongruity, ambiguity, interpersonal effect, and phonetic style
   * humor anchors in the form of words or phrases that play a role in recogniz
 * Zhang+ (2017): features like contextual knowledge, affective polarity, and subjectivity for humor recognition
 * Liu+ (2018) sentiment association for humor recognition in discourse relations
-* Beukel and Aroyo (2018): homonym as an indicative feature for humor recognition.
+* Beukel and Aroyo (2018): homonym as an indicative feature for humor recognition
 * Chen and Soo (2018) applied a deep learning approach for humor recognition using a convolutional neural network
-* Ortega-Bueno+ (2018) proposed an attention-based recurrent neural network for humor detection in Spanish language and
+* Ortega-Bueno+ (2018) proposed an attention-based recurrent neural network for humor detection in Spanish
-* Ermilov+ (2018) applied the supervised approach in the Russian language for
+* Ermilov+ (2018) applied a supervised approach for Russian
 * Gultchin+ (2019) applied word embedding
-* none of the existing works aims to identify self-deprecating humor, in which
+* none of the existing works aims to identify self-deprecating humor

 # 3 Our approach